mohamedmagdy94/TODO-MVC/README.md

 2)Unit Testing.<br />
 3)Reactive programming.<br />
 4)Clean Architecture.<br />
-In this series i am focusing on demonstrate the MVC design pattern in ios.<br />
+In this part i am focusing on demonstrate the MVC design pattern in ios.<br />